-NDA uses a web-based calendar system for scheduling its events which can be viewed through the NDA website.
-Should you desire to schedule an event that calls for utilizing an NDA facility, please contact the main office at 261.4300 for scheduling and availability.
+NDA uses Google Calendar for scheduling its events which can be viewed through the NDA website.
+Should you desire to schedule an event that calls for utilizing an NDA facility, please contact the main office at 261-4300 for scheduling and availability.